luciancic/first_flutter_app/README.md

 # first_flutter_app

 A new Flutter project for experimentation.
-Create with the Application temaple from the VS Code Flutter extension.
+Created with the Application temaple from the VS Code Flutter extension.

 See [my personal notes on Flutter](https://www.notion.so/b389e5ff4bf04bc89784e30810e2fa31) and [my hands-on learning session notes](https://www.notion.so/cc468ab06cb442659a83c9f78d0e4972).
 Notes may be private (sharing disabled).